tinycedar/lily/README.md

 ## Motivation
 We usually have to switch between a bunch of test environments which have same domains but with different IPs.
 Since it's troublesome to modify hosts directly, we use some tools to manage it.
-I've tried HostAdmin, SwitchHosts! and some others but found that they all have the same problem: browser reboot is required in order to take effect after switch.
+I've tried HostAdmin, SwitchHosts!, HostManager and so forth but found that they all have the same problem: browser relaunch is required in order to take effect after switch.

 So I decide to solve this problem by means of "Reinventing the wheel", and as a Go enthusiast, I choose Go to develop it.